mogoson/MGS.MonoAgent/README.md

 - MonoAgent provide an instance of MonoBehaviour in normal C# Class.
 - CoroutineAgent provide an instance of MonoBehaviour to start Coroutine.
+- ApplicationAgent provide an instance of MonoBehaviour to listener Application Focus/Pause/Quit.
+- MainThreadAgent provide an instance of MonoBehaviour to enqueue action and invoke by main thread.

 ## Install